FarhangAmaji/versatileAnn/README.md

 ### dataPrep & commonDatasets<a id='dataPrepNCommonDatasetsFeatures'></a>

 - **Processing Toolkit:** A collection of functions named `dataPrep` is available to help `prepare time series data` for modeling purposes.
 These functions are located in the `\dataPrep` directory.
 - **Processed data to benchmark:** `\commonDatasets\commonDatasetsPrep` directory contains functions that leverage the `dataPrep` functionalities.
-These functions provide `ready preprocessed` data of some famous time series datasets, can be `used as` data to `benchmark` the performances of yout models.
+These functions provide `ready preprocessed` data of some famous time series datasets, can be `used as` data to `benchmark` the performances of your models.
 Note their `dataset` and `dataloader` `objects` also exist there.

 #### features